How much can I pay into a pension each year?

 Annual pension allowance

 You can receive pension tax relief on any personal contributions that you make, up to 100% of your salary.
-There is also a separate limit on the sum of all contributions (personal contributions including tax relief, and employer contributions) that you can make in a tax year capped at £40,000 gross for (2022/23).
+There is also a separate limit on the sum of all contributions (personal contributions including tax relief, and employer contributions) that you can make in a tax year capped at _annual_allowance gross for _current_tax_year_yyyy_yy.
 This amount is known as the annual allowance and any contributions that you make over this limit are taxed at your highest rate.

-If you’re working full time and are nearing retirement it can be advisable to save as much as possible.
+If you’re working full time and are nearing retirement it can be sensible to save as much as possible.
 Just don’t forget to double check how much of your allowance you’ve used in recent years and that any contribution is not higher than your earnings.

 Lifetime pension allowance